Chachitataya/ESITradeAssistant/README.md

 ====== TO DO LIST ======
 SYSTEM Functionality:
 A) Write to database or text file (database long-term, text-file mid-term).
-Store static information in database.
--a1) Holyshit make sure it's normalized at database start, at least third or fifth normalization.
--a2) Static data - region/system IDs and names.
--a3) Caching permenant data - 'If we don't have a static item, get it and permenantly store it in [table] -a4) Caching Dynamic data that just gets refreshed every five minutes, and everything else queries the database rather than sending webrequests.
+Store static information in database. a1) Holyshit make sure it's normalized at database start, at least third or fifth normalization. a2) Static data - region/system IDs and names. a3) Caching permenant data - 'If we don't have a static item, get it and permenantly store it in [table] a4) Caching Dynamic data that just gets refreshed every five minutes, and everything else queries the database rather than sending webrequests.

 B) HTML/Webpage Input Functionality - make this a webapp that allows input.

+PROGRAM Functionality.

 I) Trade Run calculator: Compare buy/sell orders across regions, take input for ship Volume, IMPLEMENT SAFETY TOOLS ('min item checker', maybe price history analysis.)
 -i) Find items that are profitable between two systems and show margins after baseline tax, no skills.